kubeshop/kusk-gateway/docs/extension.md

 | validation.request.enabled | boolean flag to enable request validation |

 #### strict validation of request bodies
+Strict validation means that the request body must conform exactly to the schema specified in your openapi spec.
+Any fields not in schema will cause the validation to fail the request/response.
-Strict validation means that the request body must conform exactly to the schema specified in your openapi spec To enable this, please add the following field to your schema block if the request body is of type `object`
+To enable this, please add the following field to your schema block if the request body is of type `object`

 ```yaml